EBT Scam Alert

 Part 301 – Veteran Assistance

-Amend regulations to replace gender-specific terms with gender-neutral terms.
+Amend regulations to replace gender-specific terms with gender-neutral terms, to repeal outdated and stigmatizing terms, and to provide clarifying language.

 Part 311 – Change of Residence